malcops/website/content/post/projects/books-2020.md

 - Loserthink - Scott Adams
 - The Deficit Myth - Stephanie Kelton
 - The War on Normal People - Andrew Yang
+- Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future - Ashlee Vance